lporat/laura_vm364/Event_Presentation.md

 After the first few video games came out, arcade games exploded in popularity.
 The first commercially successful console was the Atari VCS.
 ![Atari VCS]
 (http://i.imgur.com/0qFrBMc.jpg)

+Then in 1983, there was the video game crash.
+The market at that point was so oversaturated with games that people were no longer buying any new games.
+It lasted from 1983 to 1985.
+It was a disaster for video game manufacturers especially Atari.
+This caused many doubts whether video games could ever be a viable long-term business.